zakrot/wp-slimstat/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Updated: strengthened the plugin's controls on the database structure, and improved error handling for some rare issues that could arise (thank you, Vera)
+* Updated: removed License Key field from free add-ons listed under the corresponding screen (sorry for the confusion)
+* Fixed: a bug was resetting all the settings on deactivation/reactivation (thank you, [Jeremy](http://wordpress.org/support/topic/deactivatereactivate-plugin-resets-its-settings))
+* Fixed: a permission issue on the new Add-ons page (thank you, [daaab](http://wordpress.org/support/topic/bought-user-overview-add-on-but-failed-to-enter-license-key))

 = 3.2 =
 * Added: we released the first few premium add-ons for WP SlimStat.
 You can now enhance its geolocation interface by getting more in-depth details about your visitors, or see what your registered users are doing on your site.
-(Check them out)[http://slimstat.getused.to.it]!
+[Check them out](http://slimstat.getused.to.it)!
 * Added: new option to disable the detection of your visitors' browsers anti-aliasing support (thank you, [masspamak](http://wordpress.org/support/topic/remove-the-html5-canvas-element))
 * Added: you can now refresh single reports, instead of reloading the entire page
 * Updated: SlimStat's event tracking functionality has been updated to include [Sarah's feedback](http://wordpress.org/support/topic/event-tracking-page-page-load-not-working) on jQuery events